-IN REGARD to the authorization and issuance of the "Burleson Independent School District Fixed Rate and Variable Rate Unlimited Tax School Building Bonds, Series 2018" (the Bonds), dated July 1, 2018, in the aggregate original principal amount of \$, we have reviewed the legality and validity of the issuance thereof by the Burleson Independent School District (the Issuer).
-The Bonds are issuable in fully registered form only and have a Stated Maturity of February 1, 2019, February 1,2020, and February 1, 2047, unless optionally or mandatorily redeemed prior to Stated Maturity in accordance with the applicable redemption provisions.
-The Bonds bear interest on the unpaid principal amount from the date of their delivery to the initial purchaser through the end of the Initial Rate Period (as defined in the order authorizing the issuance of the Bonds (the Order)), at the rate per annum stated in the Order, and such interest is payable on the dates described in the Order to the registered owners shown on the registration books of the Paying Agent/Registrar on the Record Date (stated on the face of the Bonds).
+IN REGARD to the authorization and issuance of the "Burleson Independent School District Fixed Rate and Variable Rate Unlimited Tax School Building Bonds, Series 2018" (the Bonds), dated July 1, 2018, in the aggregate original principal amount of \$24,955,000, we have reviewed the legality and validity of the issuance thereof by the Burleson Independent School District (the Issuer).
+The Bonds are issuable in fully registered form only and have Stated Maturities of February 1, 2019, February 1, 2020, and February 1, 2047, unless optionally or mandatorily redeemed prior to Stated Maturity in accordance with the applicable redemption provisions.
+The Bonds bear interest on the unpaid principal amount from the date of their delivery to the initial purchaser to Stated Maturity or through the end of the Initial Rate Period (as defined in the order authorizing the issuance of the Bonds (the Order)), as applicable and as provided in the Order, at the rate per annum stated in the Order, and such interest is payable on the dates described in the Order to the registered owners shown on the registration books of the Paying Agent/Registrar on the Record Date (stated on the face of the Bonds).